bunkerity/bunkerweb/docs/web-ui.md

 !!! info "Secret key refresh"
     A new secret key is **generated each time** you visit the page or submit the form.
 In case something went wrong (e.g. : expired TOTP code), you will need to copy the new secret key to your authenticator app until 2FA is successfully enabled.

+!!! tip "Recovery codes"

+    When you enable 2FA, you will be provided with **5 recovery codes**.
+These codes can be used to recover your account in case you have lost your TOTP secret key.
+Each code can only be used once. **These codes will only be shown once so make sure to store them in a safe place**.

+    If you ever lose your recovery codes, **you can refresh them via the TOTP section of the account management page**.
+Please note that the old recovery codes will be invalidated.

 Once enabled, 2FA authentication can be disabled at the same place.